numbas/editor-docs/source/question-reference.rst

 ===============

 Each time you make a change to a question, it's saved to the database.
 You can see the full editing history of your question in this tab, and revert back to a previous state by clicking on a version's timestamp.

+Each time somebody uses the :guilabel:`Feedback` button to provide feedback on the suitability for use of this question, an entry is added to the editing history so you can see when the question was last usable.

 You can add a comment describing what you've changed by clicking on the corresponding entry in the current version's :guilabel:`Comment` column.